Where do you want to go?

 We tell the truth, even when it hurts.
 Especially when it hurts, because great things can come from facing uncomfortable truths.

-Before we began offering a comprehensive set of services, we often partnered with other agencies to provide SEO and PPC solutions for their clients.
+Before we began offering a comprehensive set of services, we often partnered with other companies to provide SEO and PPC solutions for their clients.
 One of those times, we put together a report that was direct and addressed the shortcomings of a project that stemmed from not having proper analytics access, and directing traffic to pages that provided poor user experiences.

-Our agency partner replied to the report with the following:
+The company we were working with replied to the report with the following:

 “I find that the best way to move forward with clients in a positive way and continue the relationship is to frame the shortcomings as opportunities for improvement.
 While I don’t doubt that all your closing thoughts in the document are factually correct I wonder if you’d consider revising for tone and tenor.”